mondskiez/ansible_control/README.md

 # ansible_control
-My Own Ansible Ubuntu Server Deployment
+This is my own Ansible deployment for Ubuntu Server servers

 Firstly, modify your host.yml